People Make Games

 People Make Games (PMG) is a British investigative video game journalism YouTube channel.
 The channel focuses on the developers and people who make video games.
-People Make Games has reported on topics like video game crunch, outsourcing, and worker exploitation.
+People Make Games has reported on topics such as video game crunch, outsourcing, and worker exploitation.

 History

-The group was created by Chris Bratt and Anni Sayers in 2018, who were previously both journalists who had worked for Eurogamer.
+The group was created by the couple Chris Bratt and Anni Sayers in 2018.
+They were previously both employed by Eurogamer.
 Sayers creates the graphics.
 Quintin Smith, a journalist from Rock Paper Shotgun, joined in 2020.
 The channel is viewer-funded with Patreon; in June 2022, the Patreon made US$17,409 per month.
 Additional funding comes from Loading Bar, a chain of bars in London and Brighton.

 Notable reports

 Roblox

 In a video published in August 2021, Smith accused Robloxs parent company, Roblox Corporation, of exploiting the platform's young game developers.
-Smith argues the revenue split is significantly less favourable toward developers than other video game marketplaces, and players are incentivized to keep all ingame currency, which Smith likened to scrip, on Roblox by having high minimum withdrawal amounts and low exchange rates.
+Smith argues the revenue split is significantly less favourable toward developers than other video game marketplaces, and players are incentivized to keep all ingame currency, which Smith likened to scrip, on Roblox through high minimum withdrawal amounts and unfavourable exchange rates.
 In a followup video released in December 2021 titled "Roblox Pressured Us to Delete Our Video.
 So We Dug Deeper.", he further accused the platform of having child safety issues and criticized its "collectibles stock market" by likening it to gambling.